komiljon27/Stock_Sentiment_Analysis/README.md

 # Stock Sentiment Analysis

-This
-project is used to analyze the posts and comments from the daily discussion thread of the "WallStreetBets" subreddit.
+This project analyzes the posts and comments from the daily discussion thread of the "WallStreetBets" subreddit.

 The natural language processing model used is a VADER (Valence Aware Dictionary for Sentiment Reasoning), a parsimonious rule-based model.
 The VADER model was used because of how well it performs on short social media text but can generalize to multiple domains of language.
-This makes it good for analyzing a subreddit and generalizing our domain of finance.
+This makes it ideal for analyzing a subreddit and generalizing our domain of finance.

-The final sentiment score for each stock was very volatile on a day-to-day basis and was not of much use in its raw form.
+The final sentiment score for each stock was very volatile on day-to-day basis and was not of much use in its raw form.
 After Fourier transforms with a sampling rate of every 20, and 5 days, the signal became much smoother and proved to show some correlation with the stock price.
 However, it was not enough to provide a confident "buy" or "sell" signal.